apikcloud/docs/docs/08-migrations.md

-# Migrations Guide
+# 8. Migrations Guide

+<mark> Status: Draft — Pending Review and Approval </mark>

-This document defines how we document and execute **Odoo migrations** at Apik.
+> This document defines how we document and execute **migrations** between releases at Apik.
-It complements `05-workflow.md`, `06-commits.md`, and `07-changelog.md`.
+>

-Migrations are critical transitions — they must be **predictable, reversible, and auditable**.
+> Migrations are critical transitions — they must be **predictable, reversible, and auditable**.

----

 ## 1. Purpose & Scope

 This guide covers:
-- version upgrades (Odoo major/minor),
 - data structure changes between releases,
 - dependency updates (Python, addons, Docker image, etc.),
 - and post-deployment operations affecting production data.